Sciatica

 Interventional Spine Medicine

 One of the more common pain conditions that can affect your back is sciatica.
 If you have shooting pain going from your back down one leg, Jan Slezak, MD, and Asteghik Hacobian, MD, at Interventional Spine Medicine team help.
-They have offices in Barrington, Gilford, Rye, Plaistow, and North Hampton, New Hampshire, where they provide exceptional care for patients who have sciatica and other disabling pain conditions.
+They have offices in Barrington, Rye, Plaistow, and North Hampton, New Hampshire, where they provide exceptional care for patients who have sciatica and other disabling pain conditions.
 Call Interventional Spine Medicine today to find out more.

 Sciatica Q&A